alex-tsiresy/TARS-Comp361/client/codebase_summary.md

 ### Components

-- **src/components/TerrainView.jsx**: A component that renders the 3D terrain view and provides controls for zooming and adding robots.
-It initializes and manages the TerrainRenderer instance.
+- **src/components/MapView.jsx**: A component that renders a 2D map representation of the Mars terrain with robots shown as markers with direction indicators.
+Users can click on the map to add robots or select existing ones.
 - **src/components/TerrainComponent.jsx**: A wrapper component for the terrain functionality.

 ### Utility Classes

+- **src/utils/TerrainManager.js**: A singleton manager that creates and maintains a hidden 3D terrain renderer for background processing.
+It handles:
+  - Initializing the terrain renderer in a hidden container
+  - Responding to robot addition requests
+  - Coordinating between the 2D map view and 3D terrain simulation

 - **src/utils/TerrainRenderer.js**: Core 3D rendering class built with Three.js that handles:
   - Scene, camera, and renderer setup